Aristoeu/EE461L-Web-Applictation/README.md

-# backend
+# run

-Folder `server` is the server, folder `client` is the client.
+Folder `server` is the server, and folder `client` is the client.

 Python Flask file is in `server/main.py`.
-First run main.py in http://127.0.0.1:5000, then `npm start`the frontend.
+First, initiate a Python virtual environment, run `server/main.py` in http://127.0.0.1:5000, then change to folder `client` and run `npm start` to start the frontend.

 # Getting Started with Create React App